Woman watching OTT platform

 Obtain requests for new services and service enhancements.

-These have led to the group securing approved vendor status with a number of large media organisations.
+These have led to the group securing approved vendor status with several large media organisations.

-Suppliers – a key supplier group is our network of freelancers who fulfil linguistic services Freelance workers will provide similar services to other organisations, including our competitors, so we must ensure they are available to us and accommodating We optimise our systems to simplify the work of freelancers as much as possible, including in relation to administration of projects.
+Suppliers A key supplier group is our network of freelancers who fulfil linguistic services.
+Freelance workers provide similar services to other organisations, including our competitors, so we must ensure they are available to us and are accommodating.
+Optimise systems to simplify the work of freelancers, including project administration.

-We operate systems to ensure that supplier invoices are processed and paid promptly.
+Operate systems to ensure supplier invoices are processed and paid promptly.

-These have led to a large, growing and supportive freelancer network.
+These actions have led to a large, growing, and supportive freelancer network.

-Keeping the investor relations section of the website up-to-date.
+Updating the investor relations section of the website.

 Quarterly investor newsletters.